Skip to content

 Local handles

-Local handles point to a skill directory on your filesystem.
-They're useful for testing skills before publishing or for project-specific skills that don't need a remote repo.
+Local handles point to a resource directory on your filesystem.
+They're useful for testing resources before publishing or for project-specific resources that don't need a remote repo.

 How agr resolves a handle to files on disk